-8. Drag guides 0.25" inside each trim guide for the smallest page size.
+8. Drag guides 0.25" inside each trim guide for the smaller page size.

-These guides mark the live area of the smallest magazine.
+These guides mark the live area of the smaller magazine.
 All important elements of the ad design must fit inside this space.

-- 9. Click the View menu and make sure a checkmark appears to the left of Lock Guides.
-If no checkmark is there, choose Lock Guides to toggle on that option. - 10.
-Save the file and continue.
+Click the View menu and make sure a checkmark appears to the left of Lock Guides.
+If no checkmark is there, choose Lock Guides to toggle on that option.